 Career Goals: Veterinarian

-There is, of course, one main career goal with a Degree in Veterinary Medicine: becoming a vet!
+There is, of course, one main career goal with a Degree in Veterinary Medicine: becoming a vet.
 Veterinarians are trained to diagnose, treat, and help prevent disease and disabilities in animals.
 Veterinarians serve the needs of the general public by practicing preventive medicine in relation to both human and animal health, and the humane care of companion animals.
 Veterinarians are also instrumental in the solutions of agricultural and wildlife problems.Veterinarians typically have practices focusing on small animals, large animals, or exotic animals.
 However, there are a wide range of opportunities from A (as in aquatic animals) to Z (as in zoos)!

 Is a Veterinary Medicine Degree hard?

-If you have a passion for animals and are determined to achieve your veterinarian career goal, then a Degree in Veterinary Medicine is not difficult!
 Students seeking to enter the career field of veterinary medicine should be prepared for a comprehensive education beginning at the undergraduate level.Getting a Degree in Veterinary Medicine

-There are only about 30 accredited Colleges of Veterinary Medicine in the United States.
-However, before being admitted to one of these Veterinary Medicine Degree programs a student must complete, among other things, a Bachelor’s degree (with a minimum GPA of 3.0) and an impressive amount (about 500 hours) of related animal experience.
-Students can apply to vet school with a degree in any undergraduate major.
-However, most students typically have a related degree such as Biology, BioMedical, or better yet a Veterinary Sciences or Veterinary Medicine Bachelor’s degree.Many schools will offer a Pre-Vet program that is designed to help students acquire the necessary undergraduate prerequisites for their graduate program and future veterinary college admission.
-These Pre-Vet programs may offer a similarly named degree (such as Animal Sciences) or they may be offered under another Sciences degree, typically Biology.
+There are approximately 30 accredited Colleges of Veterinary Medicine in the United States.
+However, before being admitted to one of these Veterinary Medicine Degree programs a student must complete a Bachelor’s degree (with a minimum GPA of 3.0) and an impressive amount (about 500 hours) of related animal experience.Students can apply to vet school with a degree in any undergraduate major.
+However, most students typically have a related degree, such as Biology or biomedical, or better yet, a bachelor's degree in Veterinary Sciences or Veterinary Medicine.

 Bachelor’s in Veterinary Medicine